Visit Investors & Advisors Site | Support |

 What Would a Slowdown Scenario Mean for Investors?

-• Continued pressure on the services component of the Consumer Price Index (CPI), mainly from rising wages and elevated shelter (rent and owner’s equivalent rent) costs.
+• Continued pressure on the services component of the CPI, mainly from wages and elevated shelter (rent and owner’s equivalent rent), transportation and medical costs.

-• The ongoing repositioning and rerouting of global supply chains and the onshoring of production.
+• The ongoing repositioning and rerouting of global supply chains, rising shipping costs and potential tariffs.

 Slowdown: Potential Investment Implications